sjcy2704/clubs/README.md

 service mysql start
 ```

-Once you successfully start the mysql server, you will need a new terminal
+Once you successfully start the MySQL server, you will need a new terminal
-having in total two terminals.
+(having in total two terminals).
 Change directory to either one of
 the main folders in each terminal (Front-end in one terminal and Back-end in the
-other one) and run the following commands:
+other one) and run the following commands in their respective terminals:

 ```
 // For Front-end